mittelmark/oowidgets/tutorial.md

 ```

 To add a mixin to a Tk widget we need first to create a proxy class which is
-nothing more than the original widget without any addtions.
+nothing more than the original widget without any additions.
 Here two proxy classes:

 ```{.tcl}
 oowidgets::widget ::mx::Button {